soong-construction/dirt-rally-time-recorder/docs/develop.md

 *Hint*: You can disregard the `shell` and `env` parameters.
 To invoke the .ps1 scripts, you need the Powershell and to [allow script execution](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_execution_policies?view=powershell-7).
 You should also remove the signing step in the scripts if you bundle locally.

 *Hint regarding Linux*: Use `sh resources/build-local.sh dr1` to build the installation folder for DiRT Rally.
+You might need to install an additional library under Debian: `sudo apt-get install libasound2-dev`

 # Releasing